Chaim Yitzchak Bloch Hacohen: Rosh Yeshiva of Plunge Yeshiva

-If Bloch had left his hometown of Plunge as a promising adolescent of 15, he now returned (1891) an accomplished talmudic scholar with rabbinic ordination from the most prestigious Yeshiva in Europe and a primary disciple of Rabbi Hayyim Solovietchik—a true rising star on the European rabbinic scene.
+If Bloch had left his hometown of Plunge as a promising adolescent of 15, he returned in 1891 an accomplished talmudic scholar with rabbinic ordination from a European Yeshiva and a primary disciple of Rabbi Hayyim Solovietchik - a rising star on the European rabbinic scene.
 In the year 1895, Bloch founded a Yeshiva in Plunge for elite high-school aged students.
 He was the Rosh Yeshiva and primary talmudic instructor at the Yeshiva for four years.
 Rabbinical faculty members included Rabbi Shlomo Itzel, Rabbi Zelig, and Rabbi Ben-Zion Feldman.
 During his tenure as Rosh Yeshiva, he oversaw the development of numerous budding torah scholars, including the future Ponevhzer Rav, Rav Yosef Kahaneman.

 Bloch recognized Kahaneman's potential as a future leader of Jewry and showered him with special attention and praise.
 Bloch taught the young Kahaneman at a pace appropriate for his abilities and age, and is credited as being the teacher who inspired Kahaneman to greatness in Torah learning.